 - Have completed 3 hours of graduate-level statistics.
 This requirement may be completed during the summer once admitted—see the statistics requirement chart for additional information.
 Any statistics course taken at another college must be preapproved by the College of Nursing.
 Submit a copy of the course syllabus to firstname.lastname@example.org for review.

 - A three- to five-page typed essay addressing the applicant’s long-range professional and educational goals, preparation (including work experiences) for anesthesia education, and qualities that would make the applicant a good candidate for a career in nurse anesthesia.

 - A personal interview with the concentration selection panel.

 - Three rating forms (references) from the following: 1) a former nursing professor who is familiar with the applicant’s academic work, 2) an immediate work superior (i.e., nurse manager), 3) a physician who works directly with the applicant.
-NOTE: Rating forms are be accepted from medical residents, fellows, clinical preceptors, team leaders, and/or clinical nursing/unit educators.
+NOTE: Rating forms will not be accepted from medical residents, fellows, clinical preceptors, team leaders, and/or clinical nursing/unit educators.

 GRE: The GRE is not required for admission to the MSN program unless an applicant has an undergraduate GPA of 3.3 or lower.

 Credit transfer: A maximum of 9 graduate hours taken before acceptance into the master’s program may be applied toward the degree (does not include statistics course prerequisite); none may be clinical.
 Transferred courses must have been completed within the six-year period prior to receipt of the degree.

 You may find additional information on acceptance details, tuition and fee estimates, scholarships, thesis vs. nonthesis options, and comprehensive exams on the Acceptance and Program Information portion of our website.